esm-dev/modern-monaco/README.md

     // load language grammar from a local file "/assets/mylang.json",

-    // use `tm-grammars` package without extra http requests, but increase the bundle size markdown,
+    // use `tm-grammars` package without extra http requests, but increases the bundle size markdown,

     // dynamically import